3dgeo-heidelberg/etrainee/course/module2/01_multispectral_principles/01_multispectral_principles_exercise.md

 By clicking on the **image below** you will be taken to the video on image interpretation on YouTube:

 [![Data collection video on YouTube](media_exercise/E-TRAINEE_Video_M2_part3.jpg)](https://www.youtube.com/watch?v=7dxdM7i1Z3E&list=PLyrFi-gvJfnt5qeGNkKxJGCWqWyYItOE6&index=4)

+<b><u>TASK</u></b>

+After completing the exercise you have knowledge of how different land cover classes and the effects of disturbances look with different data.

+To expand and consolidate your acquired skills, create a new point vector layer and try to independently indicate two new locations for each of the previously discussed examples.
+In the layer create the attributes with name of each imagery used in exercise and mark if given land cover class or disturbance effect is possible to recognize on given imagery.
+Of course remember about the relationship between the scale of phenomena/object and spatial resolution of data.
+Try to use various RGB composites which may be better for distinguishing classes for each other.

+Good luck !

 ## Data and software credits